ELGHAD/ELGHAD/README.md

 ---

 ## 👋 About Me

 - 🎓 Software Engineering Student (EMSI Rabat)
-- 💻 Passionate about **software engineering and web development**
+- 💻 Passionate about **software engineering and full-stack web development**
-- 🌍 A versatile Computer and Network Engineer driven by curiosity and innovation
+- ☁️ Interested in **Cloud, DevOps, and Scalable Architectures**
-- 🤝 Always eager to collaborate, learn, and create impactful solutions
+- 🌍 A curious and versatile Computer Engineer always eager to learn and build
-- ⚡ Fun fact: “ I can code for hours as long as there’s rap in my headphones 🎧 ”
+- ⚡ Fun fact: *“I can code for hours as long as there’s rap in my headphones 🎧”*

 ---